IBM/blockchain-network-on-kubernetes/README.md

 1. Create a Kubernetes Cluster on IBM Cloud
 2. Setting up CLIs
 3. Gain access to your Kubernetes Cluster
-4. Deploy Hyperledger Fabric Network Topology into Kubernetes Cluster
+4. Deploy Hyperledger Fabric Network into Kubernetes Cluster

-## 1. Setup IBM Cloud Container Service
+5. View the Kubernetes Dashboard

-### 1. Create a Kubernetes Cluster
+### 1. Create a Kubernetes Cluster on IBM Cloud

 * Create a Kubernetes cluster with [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) using GUI.
 This pattern uses the _lite cluster_.